phantomesse/code-names/README.md

 Use `$unit` in CSS for calculating dimensions.
 We use `1rem` as the base unit, so please don't mix in `px`.

 Alphabetize all CSS properties.

+Use single quotes in JS and CSS.
+Use double quotes in HTML.